 The College has received pre-accreditation from the American Association for Liberal Education and is also pursuing accreditation with its regional accrediting agency.

-Tuition, room and board, and books and materials are priced at $28,150 for 2013-14.
+Tuition, room and board are priced at $27,500 for 2014-15.
 However, the average student actually pays much less due to generous financial aid packages.
 Total enrollment is approximately 120 students, with a goal of 400 at the future permanent campus.

 In addition to the Theology and Humanities course, students take courses in Philosophy, Math, Science, Art, Music, Trivium, Latin, and Leadership.